Crime and Punishment Theme of Suffering

-We dare you to find a chapter in Fyodor Dostoevsky's Crime and Punishment without some form of the word "suffer" in it, or without some person (or animal) suffering terrible physical and/or psychological pain.
-Suffering, often closely associated with poverty in this novel, is definitely a condition to escape from.
+We dare you to find a chapter in Fyodor Dostoevsky's Crime and Punishment without some form of the word "suffer" in it or without some person (or animal) suffering terrible physical and/or psychological pain.
+Suffering, often closely associated with poverty in this novel, is definitely a condition from which to escape.
 However, it's also possible proof of a person's goodness, and even a way to become "good."
 In Crime and Punishment, if a character isn't suffering, they're probably making somebody else suffer.
 Sound depressing?
 It is.
-Luckily, this classic isn't all gloom and doom – occasional patches of brightness and hope are there to be found, though you might have to look hard to see them.
+Luckily, this classic isn't all gloom and doomoccasional patches of brightness and hope are there to be found, though you might have to look hard to see them.

 Most of the suffering in Crime and Punishment is directly related to poverty.